 - Family and friends

-- A business loan from development lender like Women’s Enterprise Centre
+- A business loan from a development lender like Women’s Enterprise Centre

 - Crowd funding